-- Know which students are on the SEND register and why - Consult SEN information on the SEND register on the teacher share drive. - Be involved in the implementation and evaluation of provision through the Statements/EHCP reviews. - Raise SEND issues at department meetings. - Refer any students causing concern to LSCO using the Identification flow - Ensure there is adequate opportunity for students with SEND to work on agreed targets. - Ensure effective deployment of resources including LSA support for SEND students.
+- Know which students have a SEND Individual Profile and why - Consult SEN information on the SEND Individual Profiles on the pupils profile on BromCom. - Be involved in the implementation and evaluation of provision through the EHCP reviews. - Raise SEND issues at department meetings. - Refer any students causing concern to LSCO - Ensure there is adequate opportunity for students with SEND to work on agreed targets. - Ensure effective deployment of resources including LSA support for SEND students.